 The Wavence Microwave Service Switch-E/HE (MSS-E/HE) is a compact indoor unit.
 This is an extension of MSS1v2.
-All standard SNMP-based features, including discovery and alarms, are supported with the same naming as the rest of the Wavence family.
-As a native NE, the MSS-E/HE
+All standard SNMP-based features, including discovery and alarms, are

 The NE backup and restore functionality for this node type is only supported using the NFM-P, Release 20.11 or later.
 A mediation policy with valid credentials must be configured for the node in order to support Backup/Restore operations.
 Refer to the node documentation for the credentials that are required.